skully-coder/competitiveprogramming/README.md

 - Also our website is now live!
 It has been made by @Ahti223 .
 You can find it [here](https://skully-coder.github.io/hacktoberfest-competitiveprogramming/).

-*PS: This repository already has the hacktoberfest topic to it, so you guys do not need me to ask to add the `hacktoberfest-accepted` label to the Pull Request, hacktoberfest will consider your Pull Request automatically.*
+*PS: This repo has been excluded from Hacktobestfest for being a DSA related repository, so any Pull Request to this repository will not longer be considered for Hacktoberfest.*

 ## Stargazers over time